devendra061/yara/README.md

 Step 2: Let's download PEStudio tool.
 It is a tool used for static analysis of malware/portable executables.

-Step 3: Download a portable executable (say putty.exe from https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
+Step 3: Download a portable executable (say putty.exe from https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) [Note: putty.exe downloaded from the above link is NOT a malware.
+However, we can use it safely to demonstrate how Yara tool and PEStudio tools can be used for analysis.]

 Step 4: Open putty.exe using PEStudio tool and retreive some attributes that we will use for Yara rules.
         [For simplicity, we will grab first-byte-hex value and indicators > URL pattern value]